 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 This update changes the presentation of debt issuance costs in the balance sheet.
 ASU 2015-03 requires debt issuance costs related to a recognized debt obligation to be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
 Amortization of debt issuance costs will continue to be reported as interest expense.
 In August 2015, the FASB issued ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of Credit Arrangements ("ASU 2015-15").
-ASU 2015-15 clarified guidance in ASU 2015-03 stating that the SEC staff would not object to a company presenting debt issuance costs related to a line-of-credit arrangement on the balance sheet as a deferred asset, regardless of whether there were any outstanding borrowings at period-end.
-This update is effective for annual and retrospective basis, wherein the balance sheet of each period presented was adjusted to reflect the effects of applying the new guidance.
+ASU 2015-15 clarified guidance in ASU 2015-03 by providing that the SEC staff would not object to a company presenting debt issuance costs related to a line-of-credit arrangement on the balance sheet as a deferred asset, regardless of whether there were any outstanding borrowings at period-end.
+This update is effective for annual and interim periods beginning after December 15, 2015, which required the Company to adopt these provisions in the first quarter of 2016.
+This update was applied on a retrospective basis, wherein the balance sheet of each period presented was adjusted to reflect the effects of applying the new guidance.